Picovoice/picovoice/demo/mcu/imxrt1050/README.md

 ```
 ## Create Custom Models

-1. Copy the UUID of the board printed at the beginning of the session to the serial port monitor.
+1. Copy the UUID of the board printed at the beginning of the session to the IDE console.
 1. Go to [Picovoice Console](https://console.picovoice.ai/) to create models for [Porcupine wake word engine](https://picovoice.ai/docs/quick-start/console-porcupine/) and [Rhino Speech-to-Intent engine](https://picovoice.ai/docs/quick-start/console-rhino/).
 1. Select `Arm Cortex-M` as the platform when training the model.
 1. Select `IMXRT` as the board type and provide the UUID of the chipset on the board.